zephyrproject-rtos/zephyr/samples/subsys/usb/hid-mouse/README.rst

 into a mouse that has a left mouse button and optionally (depending on the number of buttons on the board) a right mouse button, X-axis movement, and Y-axis movement.
+If the USB peripheral driver supports remote wakeup feature, wakeup request will be performed on every button click if the bus is in suspended state.
 This sample can be found under :file:`samples/subsys/usb/hid-mouse` in the Zephyr project tree.